mikegioia/libremail/webmail/README.md

 ### CAVE CANEM

-This is under active development but very close until public use!
+This is under active development but very close to being done!
+Read below if you want to check it out :D

-Read below of you want to check it out.
+I'll soon be using this as my daily driver, which should shore up a lot of bugs.

 #### Web Client Admin Interface